-These are the best Instant Pot and Crock-Pot recipes for the Super Bowl
+The 10 best Instant Pot and Crock-Pot recipes for the Super Bowl

-This Super Bowl Sunday, those who would die for the Patriots and those who would rather die than see them win another ring can unite around one fact—game day food is delicious.
-All those dips and wings and cheesy casseroles are enough to make a football fan out of anyone, myself included.
+This Super Bowl Sunday, only one thing is certain—the game day food will delicious.
+And just because Super Bowl parties might look a bit different this year, there's no reason to skip all those dips, wings, and cheesy casseroles.
+In fact, consider this an opportunity to go all out with your celebratory snack preparation (because, let's be honest, what else are you doing?).

-To help you throw the tastiest Super Bowl party ever, we've rounded up the best of Pinterest's most popular game day recipes that utilize your multicooker and slow-cooker, so you can spend less time cooking and more time yelling at the TV with your friends and family.
+We've rounded up the best of Pinterest's most popular game day recipes that utilize your multicooker, so you can spend less time cooking and more time yelling at the TV.
 After all, that’s what an Instant Pot is really for.

 Looking to get a new gadget before game day?
-We’ve tested the best multicookers and best slow cookers to help you find the product that’s right for you.
+We’ve tested the best pressure cookers to help you find the product that’s right for you (we love the Instant Pot Ultra 10-in-1).

 1. Gooey, zesty queso for a crowd

-If you want everyone at a party to love you the minute you walk through the door, bring queso.
+It's possible that queso is the ultimate game day food.
 This cheese dip is widely beloved (sorry, dairy-intolerant friends) and only requires four ingredients to make.
 Sauté the chorizo on the stove or in your multicooker and then slow cook with the cheeses and salsa, and you’ll have a party favorite on your hands in no time.

 It just wouldn’t be a Super Bowl without chicken wings, would it?
 If you can’t be bothered turning your oven on—or it’s too late to place an order at your local joint—your Instant Pot can be used to whip up some wings, with the sauce of your choice.